Mental Health Counseling, M.A.

 Matriculation Requirements

-Applicants must offer a minimum of 15 credits in undergraduate courses in psychology, with at least one course in each of the following areas: child or adolescent (developmental) psychology; general or introductory psychology; abnormal psychology’ psychopathology; and statistics or evidence of appropriate comparable background in related fields.
+Applicants must have completed a minimum of 15 credits in undergraduate courses in psychology, with at least one course in each of the following areas: child or adolescent (developmental) psychology; general or introductory psychology; psychological disorders/abnormal psychology/ psychopathology; and psychology statistics.
+Evidence of appropriate comparable background in related fields can be submitted for review.
 Applicants must provide a personal statement, including discussion of related work, internship and/or personal experiences.
-Applicants must also submit letters of recommendation from individuals familiar with applicants’ professional and academic experience.
-The program invites selected applicants to participate in an interview and to complete an on-site writing sample.
+Applicants must also submit three letters of recommendation from individuals familiar with applicants’ professional and academic experience.

-General matriculation and admission requirements of graduate studies are in the section “Admission.”
+General matriculation and admission requirements of graduate studies are in the section “Admission Requirements.”

 Degree Requirements (60 Credits)